StateSmith/StateSmith/docs/languages/java/index.md

 # Generating Java State Machines

 > TODO depends on default callbacks.
-> I decided to use callbacks instead of inheritance because it gives the user more
+> I decided to use callbacks instead of inheritance because inheritance restricts
-> flexibility in their constructors.
-With a callback, the user can have any
-> constructors they want and it will work fine, but with inheritance they are
-> limited only to the default constructor.
+> the user to just the default constructor, whereas callbacks allow the user
+> to construct the object however they need

 ## Prerequisites